vipa0z/MVO_MicrovoltsAchievementSystem/docs/features-overview.md

 ## Currency System

-**Event Currency** is the primary premium currency:
+**Event Currency** is the primary  currency for shop:
-- Earned through achievements, daily rewards, and special events
+- Earned through playing matches
 - Spent in the Event Shop for exclusive items
 - Tracked per player with transaction logging

-## Development Notes

-- Achievement script may require editing for new achievement types
-- GUI scaling issues exist in achievement system
-- All systems support both API and web interface access
-- Comprehensive logging and error handling implemented

 ---